 Not only that, you can use it to rank the roles you’re interviewing for and compare them, which will help you make a non-emotional decision about what is or is not right for you.

 If you need help making heads or tails to see if an opportunity is right for you, this interview scorecard will help you make the right decision.

 Above ALL Else…

 Be yourself.
 I know that sounds cheesy, but authenticity really is everything in a job search, just like it is in sales too.

-This is why your personal brand is so critical!
-It’s how you’ll stand out and it’s how you’ll ensure you don’t settle for an opportunity that isn’t quite right for you.
+This is why the paper trail you leave behind is critical!
+It’s how you’ll stand out while ensuring you don’t settle for an opportunity that isn’t quite right for you.